Europe, Barcelona, Spain, Travel

 Originally, the park was intended to be a residential community.
 However, the project failed and the original plans were never finalized.

 Today, Park Güell is a public park.
-You can explore impressive architecture filled with colorful mosaics mixed with pathways with a lush greenery forest-like park.
+You can explore impressive architecture filled with colorful mosaics mixed with pathways and a lush green forest-like park.

 Who Designed Park Güell?